 Students who have applied for graduation, but need to change their date of graduation or diploma information, must reapply for graduation on-line (see published deadline dates).
 No additional fees are charged for reapplying.
-Students only wanting to change their major, minor, concentration, option, or catalog year must notify Sherri Arnholt or Amy Lynch in the Dean’s Office to make that change.
+Students only wanting to change their major, minor, concentration, option, or catalog year must notify Sherri Arnholt in the Dean’s Office to make that change.
 There is no need to reapply for graduation.

 This is done through the same process as the initial Application for Graduation detailed above.
 However, when on the "Applications and Degrees" page, click on the previous application submitted which is listed by graduation term.